Question: what is Financial Planning and Analysis (FP&A)?

 Question: I am a SAP Analytics Cloud customer.
 Do I need a specific license to leverage Smart Predict or Predictive Planning?

-Answer: Smart Predict and Predictive Planning capabilities are available on SAP Analytics Cloud Cloud Foundry deployments.
-The official note is here.
+Answer: Smart Predict and Predictive Planning capabilities are available on SAP Analytics Cloud Cloud Foundry deployments, based on the world region, the hyperscaler can be AWS (Amazon Web Services) or Alibaba Cloud.

 The capabilities are available to every BI or Planning license in SAP Analytics Cloud, on the Cloud Foundry deployments.
 Please refer to the Pricing page to know more.